 Even for e-Notarization, the person whose signature you are verifying must physically be in your presence.
 Phone calls, webcams, Skype, FaceTime, or other electronic methods of communication are not acceptable.

-If you change the technology you use for e-Notarization, you must notify the Secretary of State’s Office to report the change.
+If you change the technology you use for e-Notarization, you must notify the Secretary of State’s Office.

 If you violate any of the laws or rules of e-Notarization, your e-Notary registration may be conditioned, suspended, or revoked.
 A violation could, but does not necessarily, result in the conditioning, suspension, or revocation of your commission as a notary public.